heroiclabs/nakama-cpp/README.md

     - `NAKAMA_CPP_SDK/libs/ios` - for iOS
     - `NAKAMA_CPP_SDK/libs/mac` - for Mac

-3. In `General > Linked Frameworks and Libraries` add following:
+3. In `General > Frameworks, Libraries, and Embedded Content` add following:
     - all `.a` files located in libs folder
     - `foundation` and `security` frameworks